Challenges in Middleware for Search

 eventually comprised of many analysts covering major internet segments

 around the world.
-Michael was the lead research analyst for the IPOs of Internet
+Michael was the lead research analyst for the IPOs of

 companies like UUNET, Yahoo!, eBay, DoubleClick, Webex, Real Networks,